jameelalsalam/GitGithubWorkshop/README.md

 ## Shoulders of Giants

 One of the biggest reasons to use Git is to access, re-use, and contribute to open source code.
 True to this goal, these materials seek to re-use material out there from our favorite existing tutorials.
-We either link out or adapt with minor additional EPA-specific or windows-specific.commentary.
+We either link out or adapt with minor additional EPA-specific or windows-specific commentary.

 We are particularly indebted to Jenny Bryan's [Happy-Git-with-R](http://happygitwithr.com/) book and materials